 Roger O’Brien, Director of AMAP, explains:“Big opportunities exist, we have some great regional success stories and future ones in the making, but we face ongoing regional challenges that have to be addressed around skills, education, productivity and lack of resources [people].
 Through AMAP, the University of Sunderland can play a very important role in overcoming some of these challenges.

 The University actively wants to work with industry and that creates an exciting dynamic.
 Our vision for AMAP is to inform, inspire and innovate in Advanced manufacturing, which we will achieve by being an innovative, accessible, and outward facing provider of support for industry.
-This will based upon the application of research and knowledge of advanced manufacturing regionally, nationally and internationally - adding unique value and excellence to differentiate and enhance the student experience, the Faculty of Engineering & Advanced Manufacturing and the University.
+This will based upon the application of research and knowledge of advanced manufacturing regionally, nationally and internationally - adding unique value and excellence to differentiate and enhance the student experience, the Faculty of Technology and the University.

 I know and trust we can bring even closer integration between industry, core teaching and research.
 Research and development are fundamental to business growth, not just in product design, but in the design and manufacturing processes.
 Research and Development demonstrates to customers that you are a supplier that they should work with, who can offer something different and is open to new ideas.